eclipse-tractusx/item-relationship-service/docs/adminguide.md

 ##### digital-twin-registry-url

 The URL of the Digital Twin Registry.
 The IRS uses this service to fetch AAS shells.

+##### discovery-finder-url

+The URL of the Discovery Finder.
+The IRS uses this service to discover EDC to a particular BPN.

 ##### semantics-hub-url